Cliffoney: Cliffoney Hall

 The hall was renovated in 2016 with the addition of a new kitchen and restrooms.
 The hall is used for many community activities and fundraisers.
 Bingo is held every Saturday evening.
 The building hosts active age sessions, social dancing and dance classes, Irish dancing, guitar and martial arts classes.

 Cliffoney Garda station

 Cliffoney Garda station was closed in early February 2013.
 Since then, Cliffoney and the surrounding areas have been served by Grange Garda Station.
 The station was handed over to the Cliffoney Development Group by Minister Brian Hayes in July 2014, with plans for the building to be used as a men's shed or tourist office.
-However, nothing has been done with the station since that time.
+In 2024 a men's shed was opened on the site of the abandoned Garda station.